nameer-rizvi/jsontxt/README.md

 ## .txt Path

-By default, PWD is the environment variable used to find a project's root folder.
+By default, PWD is the environment variable used to find a project's root directory.
 If it is null or undefined, or if you'd like to save the .txt file in a different location, you can define an absolute path to host the file using the JSONTXT_PATH environment variable name.

 ## .txt Name